-By asking pharmacists to anonymously report medication incidents and “good catches,” the program enables practitioners to learn from medication incidents, and better understand why they happen and how they can be prevented.
-Utilizing both a preventative approach through proactive reviews of work processes to identify areas of risk and retrospective reviews of specific medication incidents, pharmacy professionals will be able to identify learnings that will help prevent incidents and enhance patient safety.
+By asking pharmacists to anonymously report medication incidents and “good catches,” the program enables practitioners to learn from medication incidents, and better understand why they happen as well as how they can be prevented.
+Utilizing both a preventative approach through proactive reviews of work processes to identify areas of risk, and retrospective reviews of specific medication incidents, pharmacy professionals are able to identify learnings that help prevent incidents and enhance patient safety.